 Most HOAs use an Architectural Review Board (ARB) or Architectural Control Committee (ACC) form.
 Download from the community website or request from the management company.

 Physical paint chips, manufacturer name, color number, and LRV (Light Reflectance Value).
 Body, trim, accent, and front door colors should each be specified separately.
+Our submission packet guide covers what every component should include.

 Most ARBs review submissions every 2–4 weeks.
 Build 30–45 days into your project plan.
 Some communities (Marsh Landing, Sawgrass) meet on fixed schedules — miss the deadline and you wait two more weeks.